QJones76/IMDB-movie-analysis/README.md

 Our "index.html' and "styles.css" is where all of the front-end creation of HTML elements and their styling are stored.

 ##### back end:
 Inside our "app.js" file is where we created functions to run our filtering of the data with user interaction and building the charts in our dashboard.
-The order of our functions follow this structure: fetching the data, dynamically adding filter elements, and adding event listeners for those elements; grabbing the filtered values; using those values to filter the entire dataset; building the treemap chart, the Fun Facts section, the bubble chart, and a static correlation coefficient heatmap; creating a function that updates the dashboard; and, finally, initializing the dashboard.
+The order of our functions follow this structure: fetching the data, dynamically adding filter elements, and adding event listeners for those elements; grabbing the filtered values; using those values to filter the entire dataset; building the tree map chart, the Fun Facts section, the bubble chart, and a static correlation coefficient heatmap; creating a function that updates the dashboard; and, finally, initializing the dashboard.

 For more information about how to interpret correlation heatmaps, please refer to this reference document: [Guide to Interpreting Heatmaps](https://github.com/QJones76/IMDB-movie-analysis/issues/8#issue-2817119843)
-Or you can visit the bottom of the "processing_data.csv" file to see how we reached the conslusions.
+Or you can visit the bottom of the "processing_data.csv" file to see how we reached these calculations.

 ---

-## References
+## References and Ethicality

+It is always important to keep the ethics in mind when dealing with data.
+While this is a project done for the sake of a educational program, it should be noted that both the public accessibility and the license of the data give us a large width in terms of collecting, reassembling, and publishing the data.
+We have done our own due diligence to include a copy of the license below for other to do the same if they choose to play around even more with the project.
+With that being said, here is both the dataset and the license.
 * Dataset
   Raed Addala.
 (2025).
 30,000+ Movies, 60+ Years of Data, Rich Metadata [Data set].
 Kaggle. https://doi.org/10.34740/KAGGLE/DSV/10379655
 * Dataset License: [MIT](https://www.mit.edu/~amini/LICENSE.md)